Kenneth Breslauer: Personal background

 Kenneth Breslauer was born in Jönköping, Sweden and raised in the Jackson Heights section of Queens in New York City.
 His parents were natives of Germany but fled the country during Hitler's era.
 His father's father, George Breslauer, was a supreme court justice in Germany before Hitler came to power.
-His mother's father, Hans Schäffer, was an undersecretary of the treasury for the Weimar Republic from 1928 to 1932. whose diaries were donated to the Leo Baeck Institute in Manhattan.
+His mother's father, Hans Schäffer, was an undersecretary of the treasury for the Weimar Republic from 1928 to 1932, whose diaries were donated to the Leo Baeck Institute in Manhattan.
 His older brother is former UC Berkeley Executive Vice Chancellor and Provost George W. Breslauer.

 Kenneth Breslauer is married to Sherrie Schwab, a private-practice psychotherapist, and they have two sons (Daniel and Jordan).
 Both of them, like their parents, are big sports fans.
-Daniel, or "Danny" (Rutgers [BA] '10, NYU Stern [MBA] '17) works in media and technology business development and was formerly a sports broadcaster, and Jordan (NYU Stern School of Business [BS] '13) is Vice President, Product at Social Standards.

 Education and professional career

-Although he started college as a history major, Kenneth Breslauer graduated in 1968 with honors from the University of Wisconsin, with both a bachelor's degree in chemistry as well as a B.A. degree.
+Although he started college as a history major, Breslauer graduated in 1968 with honors from the University of Wisconsin, with both a bachelor's degree in chemistry as well as a B.A. degree.
 During high school and his freshman year in college, Breslauer played left field on his schools’ baseball teams, and, subsequently, for a brief period, he followed his passion and played minor league baseball in West Haven, Connecticut.
 Breslauer was a baseball standout at McBurney High School in New York City (Class of 1964).

 During his PhD research at Yale University, Breslauer developed a new calorimetric method for investigating the molecular forces that control the stability and folding of proteins, His results were incorporated in databases for characterizing hydrophobic and hydrophilic forces associated with protein stability.
 He graduated from Yale in 1972.

 As a postdoc at the University of California at Berkeley, Breslauer investigated and characterized the molecular forces associated with dictating and controlling nucleic acid stability.
 At Rutgers since 1974, he combines these fields by investigating protein-DNA, and drug-DNA interactions, particularly as they relate to regulation of gene expression, DNA damage repair, and molecular diseases.

 Breslauer is author of over 200 publications.
 His most cited paper describes a model and presents a database that has been used throughout the field to predict DNA duplex stability from the base sequence, and it is cited over 1000 times.
 This paper and subsequent work from his laboratory have led to a patent being issued to Breslauer and co-workers (No. 6,815,163) entitled “Methods and Kits for Screening Nucleic Acid Duplex Stability.”